Complete your draft assessments or discontinue them

 Assess once – use often

 interRAI is an integrated health information system where assessment data has many uses.
 In New Zealand, we use assessment data for individual care planning, resource planning and quality initiatives at facility and DHB level, policy development and research, all drawn from single assessments completed by a health professionals.
-Adding Resource Utilisation Groups increases interRAI’s value even more.
+Adding Resource Utilisation Groups (RUGs) increases interRAI’s value even more.

 Ongoing development of the high standard of support for interRAI assessors will be crucial for maintaining the integrity of assessments and the resulting quality data.